 He was pretty agreeable with the diet and taking a cat’s claw supplement to help boost his immune system.
 And during those two weeks, the warts started to heal.
 In fact, he was completely wart-free 5 weeks and 3 days from the time we walked into the Naturopath’s office!

-The reintroduction phase showed us that my son was sensitive to dairy and grains – not a total allergy, but give him a grilled cheese sandwich, and he’d have a minor eczema flare up.
+The reintroduction phase showed us that my son was sensitive to dairy and grains.
+It wasn’t a total allergy, but give him a grilled cheese sandwich, and he’d have a minor eczema flare up.
 He was also sensitive to sugar on an empty stomach.

-During reintroduction, I discovered that grains and dairy were what caused bloating and skin issues for me.
-No dairy is easy for me, but no bread is similar to how I felt on my first Whole 30 when I asked my husband, “Does a life with no sugar still have meaning?”
+During reintroduction, I discovered that grains and dairy caused bloating and skin issues for me.
+Going without dairy is easy for me, but no bread is similar to how I felt on my first Whole 30 when I asked my husband, “Does a life with no sugar still have meaning?”

 Out of necessity (and sanity), I began researching alternative flours and ancient grains.